 Aside from the NFU films, Archives New Zealand also holds many collections of audiovisual material created or received by many Government departments in the course of their work, and Special Collections which we keep for their significant historical value under the Public Records Act 2005.
 Some notable collections are listed below.

 Researchers may access our audiovisual collections via our YouTube channel, on the premises of Archives New Zealand, or by requesting titles in digital format.
-For all enquiries relating to audiovisual material, please contact our Research Services team on firstname.lastname@example.org.
-They will advise you on access (for private research or professional use), pricing, and conditions of use.
+For all enquiries relating to audiovisual material, please use our general enquiries form.
+An archivist will then contact you and help advise you on access (for private research or professional use), pricing, and conditions of use.